xta0/xta0.me/_posts/2022-04-10-Swift-modules.md

     - After some massaging to relativize paths we output this JSON into fbsource.
 Its connected to a new build attribute on swift_toolchain called sdk_dependencies_path.
 - Build SDK dependencies
     - Given a JSON file describing the dependencies of the SDK modules, we added a slightly unconventional class to parse this, create a graph and to build SDK modules on demand.
-    - By creating flavours for each module, with a hash of the flags used for Clang modules, it is possible to leverage Buck to handle the caching and recursion for us.
+    - By creating flavours for each module, with a hash of the flags used for Clang modules, it is possible to leverage build system to handle the caching and recursion for us.
     - So finally we have everything in place to build all the dependent modules required for each Swift compilation action